yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 Most drivers cover at least 3 of the 4 extensions without issue, one way or another, with one glaring exception, AMD Windows drivers.
 The price of this is higher stuttering during gameplay when new shaders are being processed compared to running the same card on Linux with RADV, or using any other brand.

-A small side-note, Linux RADV users should update their Mesa version to the latest (or use a more recent distro version if needed), as support for state2 was broken on versions before 21.2.
+A small side-note, Linux RADV users should update their Mesa version to the latest (or use a more recent distro version if needed), as support for `state2` was broken in versions before 21.2.

 As a last second change, Blinkhawk tested removing the 16-bit floating point (FP16) blacklist enforced on NVIDIA Ampere and newer GPUs (RTX 3000 series and higher).
 If it worked, it would have allowed them to work similarly to Turing and AMD Radeon offerings in this aspect.
 However, NVIDIA redesigned how their FP32 and FP16 units operate on Ampere and newer, with both providing identical performance.
 Unfortunately, even if it were faster, it'd be irrelevant in the end, as FP16 on Ampere and Ada is still bugged in the drivers, producing graphical issues in many games.

 All irrelevant in the end as the precision of FP16 on Ampere and Ada is still bugged in the drivers, producing graphical issues in many games, and even if we re-enabled it, there is no performance benefit thanks to the specific design of these cards, they are already fast enough with FP32.

-The only remaining architecture that could benefit from enabling blacklisted FP16 support is Intel on Windows, but their drivers are a dumpster fire regarding this aspect, so they continue to emulate 16-bit precision with 32-bit the same way as Ampere and Ada.
-In this case with its always present performance loss.
+The only remaining architecture that could benefit from enabling blacklisted FP16 support is Intel on Windows, but their drivers are a dumpster fire regarding FP16.
+So they continue to emulate 16-bit precision with 32-bit the same way as Ampere and Ada, in this case with its always present performance loss.
-Had to be, the weakest architecture that could benefit the most out of this change, is the only one that remains broken…
+_Of course_ the weakest architecture that could benefit the most from this change is the only one that remains broken…

-Another extra benefit of this iteration of Y.F.C. is that Normal GPU accuracy is much more safer to use.
+Another extra benefit of this iteration of `Y.F.C.` is that `Normal` GPU accuracy is much safer to use.
-Particles will continue to be better in High, but games like `Pokémon Scarlet/Violet`, `Bayonetta 3`, and many others can be played with Normal accuracy without glitches much more regularly (Bayonetta 3 in particular still needs High for its title screen, but gameplay is safe on Normal), with the included big performance benefit this incurs.
+Particles will continue to be better in `High`, but games like `Pokémon Scarlet/Violet`, `Bayonetta 3`, and many others can be played with `Normal` accuracy without glitches much more regularly with the big performance benefit this provides (`Bayonetta 3` in particular still needs `High` for its title screen, but gameplay is safe on `Normal`).

 ## Other awesome GPU changes, and yet more cache invalidations

-The month doesn’t stop there, there has been a plethora of changes worth mentioning too on our GPU codebase.
+The month doesn’t stop there, there has been a plethora of changes worth mentioning too in our GPU codebase.

 Oh boy, [byte[]](https://github.com/liamwhite) sure has been busy this month.